3sprites/project-zero-contact-gamejam/README.md

 This game was made by a 3 member team.
 This was made for a game jam under the theme "Zero Contact".
+EXE 2025 Game Jam (University) organized by levelstair https://exe.levelstair.com.
-Won the 2nd place under university catogary.
+Won the 2nd place.
 All sprites, audio are under the directory assets.
 All scenes are under the directory scenes.
 All the scripts are under the directory scripts.